 The European series faded slightly in the early 1980s and was dropped in favour of a single-race European Cup in 1985.
 In may not be a coincidence that this was the first year of Formula 3000, a high profile successor to European Formula 2 that did not need the competition.

 European F3 seasons covered so far

-The 1978 season: Zandvoort, Nürburgring, Österreichring, Zolder, Imola, Nürburgring, Dijon-Prenois, Monza, Enna-Pergusa, Magny Cours, Knutstorp, Karlskoga, Donington Park, Kassel-Calden, Jarama, Vallelunga
+The 1978 season: Zandvoort, Nürburgring, Österreichring, Zolder, (Monte Carlo), Imola, Nürburgring, Dijon-Prenois, Monza, Enna-Pergusa, Magny Cours, Knutstorp, Karlskoga, Donington Park, Kassel-Calden, Jarama, Vallelunga

 The 1979 season: Vallelunga, Nürburgring, Österreichring, Zolder, Magny Cours, Donington Park, (Monte Carlo), Zandvoort, Enna-Pergusa, Monza, Knutstorp, (Österreichring), Kinnekullering, Jarama, Kassel-Calden